etaMS20/konfusius/README.md

 - set WP server to allow cross-origin requests (CORS) as we currently have to proxy local HTTP requests to the WC backend
 - configure server to allow unauthenticated requests against `/wc/store/v1` endpoint
+- add appropriate image meta-data in WP backend, so we don't have to map the image paths

 ## Current frontend Ideas